ThanosTsoukalas/ThanOS/README.md

 Other Stuff
 --------
 I use Qemu for testing the OS.
-I also use Docker to develop this project.
+I also used Docker to develop this project.
 Most of my technical knowledge comes from [https://wiki.osdev.org/](https://wiki.osdev.org/)

+# ThanOS Web
+If you want to use the web version of ThanOS, you can check out [this repository](https://github.com/ThanosTsoukalas/ThanOSWeb)